 Scientific evidence that gratitude improves our health, comes from research accumulated by Robert A. Emmons, professor of psychology at the University of California.
 His studies have found that gratitude makes you healthier, smarter and more energetic.
 He noted that people who wrote a daily gratitude journal, reported higher levels of alertness, enthusiasm, determination, attentiveness and energy than those who didn’t.

-I find that one of the best ways to cultivate gratitude is to keep a journal.
+Keep a Gratitude Journal – I find that one of the best ways to cultivate gratitude is to keep a journal.
 I keep it next to my bed and before going to sleep I write down all the things I have been grateful for during that day.
-With all this gloomy winter weather, when the sun shines it features prominently in my journal!
+During the long winter, on the days when the sun shines it features prominently in my journal!
 Keeping a gratitude journal helps me to identify the things that make me feel good so that I can incorporate more of these into my life, and it also helps me to adopt a more positive mind-set.
-I also have a lovely diary of happy memories and things in my life that I am grateful for (this can be wonderful to read during difficult times).
+By choosing to acknowledge everything that I am thankful for, I also have a lovely diary of happy memories and things in my life that I appreciate and this can be wonderful to read again during challenging times.

-Who has helped or supported you?
+Make a list of all the people in your life for whom you are grateful – Who has helped or supported you?
 Start with the easy ones, like family, friends, mentors, work colleagues and close advisors.
 Then let the list expand organically – great service, your health, staff at your favourite restaurant or coffee shop, the weather, delicious food and also include things like technology, heating, electricity, clean water, etc. Include absolutely anything that you are grateful for no matter how small it is.
 You will be amazed at how this makes you take notice of everything around you so much more and how it really does make you more mindful.

-Take a moment to look back and acknowledge how far you’ve come.
+Appreciate yourself for all that you are and all that you do – Take a moment to look back and acknowledge how far you’ve come.
 Acknowledge your good traits, what you’ve accomplished, and the positive ways that you’ve grown.
-Recognize the ways in which you help and supports others too.
+Recognise the ways in which you help and supports others too.